Milk crate challenge

 An earlier and similar challenge is a crate-climbing task offered as a team building exercise by some outdoor activity centers.
-In the task, participants assemble and climb a tall, narrow stack of crates, alternating between climbing the tower and placing more crates to increase its height.
+In the task, participants build a tower of plastic crates while climbers stand on the stack and add additional crates as it grows, with other team members passing crates from the ground.
 When organized by professionals, the use of safety lines and helmets makes the activity safer than in the viral video trend.
 The world record for the highest crate stack climbed solo was set by Christof Riesenhuber in 2009, when he climbed a single column of 49 beer crates, at a height of 12.74 m.